razmans/perumpamaan/README.md

 ## License

 This module is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contributing